forkymcforkface/RGBPi-Extra/README.md

 Thank you [Ruben](https://github.com/rtomasa) for your guidance so that RGBPi-Extra does not affect the RGB-Pi highscore community.

+*This is not part of official OS4 and is not supported.
+Do not ask for help for issues in discord or telegram of you ise rgbpi-extra.

 *when playing high score games via nfs all extra overrides are disabled and runs like stock OS4.
 This prevents cheating.

  **Important Notes**